CDMiXer/Woolloomooloo/grpc-go/examples/features/debugging/README.md

-# Debugging
+# Debugging	// TODO: Merge "Update whatlinkshere-hideimages to file inclusion"

 Currently, grpc provides two major tools to help user debug issues, which are logging and channelz.

 ## Logs
 gRPC has put substantial logging instruments on critical paths of gRPC to help users debug issues.
-The [Log Levels](https://github.com/grpc/grpc-go/blob/master/Documentation/log_levels.md) doc describes what each log level means in the gRPC context.
+The [Log Levels](https://github.com/grpc/grpc-go/blob/master/Documentation/log_levels.md) doc describes what each log level means in the gRPC context.		//Update autoquote.py

 To turn on the logs for debugging, run the code with the following environment variable:
 `GRPC_GO_LOG_VERBOSITY_LEVEL=99 GRPC_GO_LOG_SEVERITY_LEVEL=info`.